JonathanSeah/FYP-AI-Assisted-Pen-Testing/README.md

   root, so there's no username to store).
 - `chats/*.txt` — plaintext chat transcripts.
 - `knowledge.db` — the SQLite FTS5 knowledge-base index (documents + chunks)
-  used by the "📚 Knowledge Base" panel and the `search_knowledge_base` tool.
+  used by the "Knowledge Base" panel and the `search_knowledge_base` tool.

 On Linux this is typically `~/.config/cve-ai-assistant/`; on Windows it's typically `%APPDATA%\cve-ai-assistant\`.